Is it Separation Anxiety or Boredom?

 D.A.P.
 (Dog Appeasement Pheromone) collar.
 It comes in different forms but I like the collar since it stays with the dog.

-2. Start changing your behavior.
+2. Start changing your behaviour.
 Examples include:

 When you leave your home, give your animal something that smells like you.
 An old t-shirt, a pillowcase or a towel you’ve used will all work.